Opening a blocked account

 Tip: As with the blocked account, there are also specialized service providers for international students that you can authorize to take out health insurance.

-Our International Student Assistance (ISA) team will be happy to assist you with any questions you may have regarding health insurance.
+Our International Student Assistance (ISA) team is here to help you with any questions you may have regarding health insurance.
 For example, they can help you clarify whether your health insurance is recognized in Germany and can give you tips on how to find a provider.
-Click here for the ISA service.
+Check out the ISA services.